 Skills for Prosperity has a global strategy focused on gender and social inclusion in an active effort to ensure that activities carried out under the programme promote equity, are accessible to groups at a greater disadvantage and do not reproduce inequalities and stereotypes.

 The premise of inclusion permeates the programme’s actions from start to finish — from its conception and construction to the reach of disadvantaged groups.
-In Brazil, Skills for Prosperity is based on inclusive approaches to teacher training, production of didactic material, development of online platforms, and for all other actions, which are sensitive to the diversity of students and teachers in relation to race, colour, gender, conditions for access to school and online media.
+In Brazil, the programme is based on inclusive approaches to teacher training, production of didactic material, development of online platforms, and for all other actions, which are sensitive to the diversity of students and teachers in relation to race, colour, gender, conditions for access to school and online media.

 The focus on social, gender, and race issues is essential to face the challenge of inclusion and representativeness in English Language Teaching in the country.
 To get an idea, according to the Inep School Census (Censo Escolar do Inep, 2017), of the more than 62 thousand teachers of English in public schools in Brazil, about 80% are women.
 But less than 30% declare themselves black — a proportion that rises to 55.4% when considering Brazilian society in general, according to the IBGE’s Continuous National Household Sample Survey (Pesquisa Nacional por Amostra de Domicílios — Pnad).